The EEC Elevator Challenge

 The Emporia Entrepreneur Challenge is a venture idea competition that is open to students from Emporia State University and Flint Hills Technical College.

-The framework for the Challenge begins with participants, either individuals or teams up to three members, submitting a 3-page executive summary and registration form to the competition by Wednesday, February 22nd, 2017.
+The framework for the Challenge begins with participants, either individuals or teams up to three members, submitting a 3-page (maximum) executive summary and registration form to the competition by Monday, February 12th, 2018.
 Through submission of the executive summary, teams will attempt to refine their venture with the intention of advancing to subsequent rounds of the competition.

-March 15th: Share Your Business Story Night!
+Between March 14th-April 23rd: Share Your Business Story Night!
 Time and place to be determined.
 One member must be present from each group.

 Teams will be competing for cash prizes.

 1st Place: $2,500.00

 2nd Place: $1,500.00

 3rd Place: $500.00

 Register here: EEC Registration

 Product development should take place in early spring, with the initial deadline to enter the competition being February 22nd.
 The subsequent stages of the competition will take place throughout the duration of the spring semester with a culminating presentation on April 10th.